MBR-CS/SecondYear-CS2025/README.md

 # SecondYear-CS2025

 ## Description
-This repository contains all my projects, assignments, and course materials for the second year of my Computer Science degree program (CS2025) at [Your University Name].
+This repository contains all my projects, assignments, and course materials for the second year of my Computer Science degree program (CS2025) at [ University Laghout CS ].
 It serves as a comprehensive collection of my academic work and progress throughout the year 2023-2024.

 ## Table of Contents
 - [Course Structure](#course-structure)